Written by

 It's dark inside.
 Keys jangle at the door.
 The lock turns and Jenny enters, along with the morning sunlight.
 Her leather satchel hanging from her shoulder.

 She flips the light switch on and there's a loud groan from the sofa.
-She yelps and jumps backwards, almost dropping her satchel.
+She yelps and jumps backwards, dropping her satchel.

 Mike is curled up on the sofa with a jacket over him, using a roll of paper towels as a pillow.
 His bare legs kick around in annoyance.
 He rolls over, grimacing, eyes closed.